+The receive window is the portion of the sequence space labeled 2 in figure 5.
 There are also some variables used frequently in the discussion that take their values from the fields of the current segment.
 Current Segment Variables SEG.SEQ - segment sequence number SEG.ACK - segment acknowledgment number SEG.LEN - segment length SEG.WND - segment window SEG.UP - segment urgent pointer SEG.PRC - segment precedence value A connection progresses through a series of states during its lifetime.
-The states are: LISTEN, SYN-SENT, SYN-RECEIVED, ESTABLISHED, FIN-WAIT-1, FIN-WAIT-2, TIME-WAIT, CLOSE-WAIT, CLOSING, and the fictional state CLOSED.
+The states are: LISTEN, SYN-SENT, SYN-RECEIVED, ESTABLISHED, FIN-WAIT-1, FIN-WAIT-2, CLOSE-WAIT, CLOSING, LAST-ACK, TIME-WAIT, and the fictional state CLOSED.
 CLOSED is fictional because it represents the state when there is no TCB, and therefore, no connection.
 Briefly the meanings of the states are: LISTEN - represents waiting for a connection request from any remote TCP and port.
 SYN-SENT - represents waiting for a matching connection request after having sent a connection request.
 SYN-RECEIVED - represents waiting for a confirming connection request acknowledgment after having both received and sent a connection request.
-ESTABLISHED - represents an open connection, ready to transmit and receive data segments.
+ESTABLISHED - represents an open connection, data received can be delivered to the user.
+The normal state for the data transfer phase of the connection.
 FIN-WAIT-1 - represents waiting for a connection termination request from the remote TCP, or an acknowledgment of the connection termination request previously sent.
-FIN-WAIT-2 - represents waiting for a connection termination request from the remote TCP.
-TIME-WAIT - represents waiting for enough time to pass to be sure the remote TCP received the acknowledgment of its connection termination request. ${\tt CLOSE-WAIT}$ - represents waiting for a connection termination request from the local user.
+FIN-WAIT-2 - represents waiting for a connection termination request from the remote TCP. ${\tt CLOSE-WAIT}$ - represents waiting for a connection termination request from the local user.
+CLOSING - represents waiting for a connection termination request acknowledgment from the remote TCP.
+LAST-ACK - represents waiting for an acknowledgment of the connection termination request previously sent to the remote TCP (which includes an acknowledgment of its connection termination request).

-${\tt CLOSING}$ - represents waiting for a connection termination request acknowledgment from the remote ${\tt TCP}.$ CLOSED - represents no connection state at all.
+TIME-WAIT - represents waiting for enough time to pass to be sure the remote TCP received the acknowledgment of its connection termination request.
+CLOSED - represents no connection state at all.
 A TCP connection progresses from one state to another in response to events.
-The events are the user calls, OPEN, SEND, RECEIVE, CLOSE, ABORT, and STATUS; the incoming segments, particularly those containing the SYN and FIN flags; and timeouts.
-The Glossary contains a more complete list of terms and their definitions.
-The state diagram in figure 6 only illustrates state changes, together with the causing events and resulting actions, but addresses neither error conditions nor actions which are not connected with state changes.
+The events are the user calls, OPEN, SEND, RECEIVE, CLOSE, ABORT, and STATUS; the incoming segments, particularly those containing the SYN, ACK, RST and FIN flags; and timeouts.
+The state diagram in figure 6 illustrates only state changes, together with the causing events and resulting actions, but addresses neither error conditions nor actions which are not connected with state changes.
 In a later section, more detail is offered with respect to the reaction of the TCP to events.
+NOTE BENE: this diagram is only a summary and must not be taken as the total specification.